 The ideal way to begin your piano lessons with Musiah is to learn using a MIDI keyboard.

-If you don't have a MIDI keyboard, for your first few lessons you can use our Free Virtual Piano Keyboard which is now included in the PC and Mac versions of the Musiah piano lessons software at no extra charge.
+If you don't have a MIDI keyboard, for your first few lessons you can use our Free Virtual Piano Keyboard which is now included in the PC and Mac versions of the Musiah piano lessons app at no extra charge.

 Put simply, the Virtual Piano Keyboard enables you to play piano notes using your computer keyboard.
 (Of course, nothing compares to learning on a real MIDI keyboard, but our Free Virtual Piano Keyboard is a great temporary solution for those wishing to try a few lessons before deciding to purchase a real MIDI keyboard).

 There are two main types of MIDI keyboards: